emberjs/website/source/blog/2019-03-08-the-ember-times-issue-88.md

 ## [Full-Stack Development with Ember and Rails Livestream Series 📹](https://www.twitch.tv/codingitwrong)

-Josh Justice AKA [@CodingItWrong](https://github.com/codingitwrong) has a new livestream series on his [Twitch channel](https://www.twitch.tv/codingitwrong) where he builds an application from scratch using Ember and Rails.
+Josh Justice AKA [@CodingItWrong](https://github.com/codingitwrong) has a new livestream series on his [Twitch channel](https://www.twitch.tv/codingitwrong) where he **builds an application from scratch using Ember and Rails**.
 Why Ember for this series?
 Productivity and developer happiness! 💯

 These videos will appeal to you if...
 * You're a backend developer who hasn't worked with extensive JavaScript before.
 You'll see how Ember allows you to build rich UIs, without needing to learn a lot to get started.